A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic

-These results focus on deriving the drift of the transformed process from the HJB equation, but do not provide the converse direction, namely, deducing the HJB equation from the dynamics of the transformed process itself.
-The latter constitutes the main result of the present work, where we establish such a reverse implication by using the aforementioned stochastic counterpart of the fundamental theorem of calculus.
+These results focus on deriving the drift of the transformed process from the HJB equation, but do not provide the converse direction, namely, deducing HJB equation from the dynamics of the transformed process itself.
+The latter constitutes a main result of the present work, where we establish such a reverse implication by using the aforementioned stochastic counterpart of the fundamental theorem of calculus.

 This result offers new insights into the dynamical and statistical properties of thermodynamic processes, encompassing concepts such as the Onsager--Machlup functional, large deviations, entropy minimization, entropy production, and most probable paths.
 On one hand, the measure-theoretic perspective on path measures allows for concise yet broadly accessible and applicable formulations.
 On the other hand, the viewpoint of stochastic dynamical systems provides richer and more detailed descriptions of the behavior of thermodynamic observables.